BA in Philosophy

 Any three semester-based courses at the 3000-level or 4000-level not already taken to meet other major requirements, except for 4998 and 4999.

-Nine philosophy credits in any classes (excluding 4998 and 4999) not taken to meet other major requirements; but no more than three 1000-level philosophy courses may be used as philosophy electives.
+Nine philosophy credits in any courses not already taken to meet other major requirements, except for 4998 and 4999; but no more than three 1000-level philosophy courses may be used as philosophy electives.

 Below is a sample plan of study, semester by semester.
-A student's actual plan may vary, depending on his or her course choices and whether options are available.
+A student's actual plan is likely to vary, depending on his or her course choices and whether options are available.

 |ENGLSH 1000||3||Social Science||3|